Whether you are a school leader or a district leader, the goals of the Certificate in School Discipline Reform online

 Restorative Justice Seminar

-As part of the Restorative Justice course, you must attend a intensive on-campus weekend seminar on Restorative Justice at Loyola University Chicago’s Water Tower Campus.
-The weekend retreat offers you the opportunity to network with other professionals and engage in exercises and skills-building related to the core principles and practices of restorative justice.
+As part of the Restorative Justice course, you must participate in an intensive on-campus weekend seminar on equity, anti-racism, and restorative justice.
+This seminar offers you the opportunity to network with other professionals and engage in exercises and skills-building related to the core principles and practices of restorative justice.

 Tuition and Fees

 The School of Law and Loyola's Office of Student Financial Assistance are committed to helping you secure the necessary financial resources to make your legal education at Loyola affordable.

 As part of our commitment, Loyola offers tuition scholarships for students attending this program in a cohort.
 This scholarship is available to cohorts of two or more enrolled students employed by the same institution (e.g., school, district, charter network, etc.).
 Both students must be registered to begin in the same semester or during the same school year, if arranged prior to beginning the program.